-Beyond serving as faculty in the College of Education and the Director of the Ed.D.: Leadership program at Spalding University, Tom has also served as an adjunct lecturer at: Brescia University, Bellarmine University, and Saint Meinrad Seminary and School of Theology.
-He has also served as a work-for-hire consultant for Ave Maria Press for secondary theology textbook assessments and rubrics.
+Beyond serving as faculty in the College of Education and the Director of the Ed.D.: Leadership program at Spalding University, Tom has also served as an adjunct lecturer at: Brescia University (Theology), Bellarmine University (Theology), and Saint Meinrad Seminary and School of Theology (Pastoral Studies).
+He also serves as a frequent academic guest lecturer on topics such as: A.I. and education, bullying/classroom, educational philosophy and practice, qualitative methodologies, and storytelling in the arts for courses in Liberal Arts, Education, and Psychology.

 Recognition: